nickthecook/ops/docs/turml.md

 Eventually, we will likely see apps implemented completely within TurML.

 Take the complexity out of your code.
-Use code-as-config.
+Avoid turmoil.
 Use TurML.